Want to make sure your customers pay you the maximum price?

-As an experienced Amazon consultancy which has worked with over 200 business to increase their sales through Amazon, we know the importance of getting every element right in order to maximise sales.
+As an experienced Amazon consultancy which has worked with over 200 businesses to increase their sales through Amazon, we know the importance of getting every element right in order to maximise sales.
 In this blog we have written previously on subjects such as Product listing optimisation and A9 optimisation & algorithm, but how do you go about setting the prices themselves?

 The value-based pricing approach can be a great way to determine, with reasonable certainty, the maximum price your customers will pay for your product, without overshooting and scaring away sales.
 This, in turn, helps you increase your profit margin while maintaining sales levels, and ultimately bringing strong revenue for your business.

 What Is A Value-Based Pricing Strategy?

 Value-based pricing (or customer value-based pricing) comes down to how much a customer thinks a product is worth, or the “economic value to customer”.
 In this pricing strategy, rather than pricing a product based on its net costs to the seller, the seller sets the price according to its perceived value, as seen by potential customers.